Thai Massage Training Questions And Answers

 The therapy courses focus in much greater depth on specific individual areas of the body like knees, hips, hamstrings, and shoulders, or conditions like sciatica.
 They are meant for therapists who have already studied the basics of Thai Massage.

 Q: Do you also do live training besides your video courses?

-Nobody else is offering interactive online training at the level we do, and supporting our worldwide student community and producing all the online training material is a full time job for us.
+Nobody else is offering interactive online training at the level we do.
+Supporting our worldwide student community and producing all the online training material is a full-time job for us.